ellalearns/my_mobile_resume_app/README.md

 https://drive.google.com/file/d/18HXuFhfwYR60RsF-SKXUc6NN0yLY4g0A/view?usp=share_link

 ## Challenges
 First challenge, how to use android studio 😳.
 But it worked.
 I already have some experience in programming, so learning Kotlin was not too challenging.
+Though, it seems like Flutter is the way to go.

 ## Link to Appetize.io
 A link to the Appetize.io link: